Aerospace & Defense

 Pryamikov points out what a difference just a year can make: “The use of Solid Edge, especially in terms of promoting our design speed and collaboration, is helping the company win significant new business.”

-KONAR plans to continue improving its processes and products using Siemens PLM Software technology.
+KONAR plans to continue improving its processes and products using Siemens Digital Industries Software technology.
 For example, the company plans to launch operations in cooperation with Cividale Group for the manufacture of castings for pipeline fixtures.
 The casting equipment will be modeled using Solid Edge.
 Soon, Solid Edge will be integrated with the company’s common, digitized information source, enabling data created using Solid Edge to be easily exchanged with its enterprise management systems.